-Note: The following section presents important information on room acoustics.
-These important concepts for two channel audio become even more important when dealing with multichannel audio or home theater.
-The presence of two or more speakers in a room only increase the amount of setup difficulties and speaker interactions.
-Through careful study of the concepts herein, followed by evaluating your own room configuration, will result in a marked improvement in the performance of your multichannel system.
+Note: The following section presents conceptual and practical information on room acoustics.
+These concepts for two-channel audio become even more important when dealing with multi-channel audio or home theater.
+The presence of two or more speakers in a room only increases the amount of setup difficulties and speaker interactions.
+Careful study of the room acoustics principles herein, followed by evaluating your own room configuration, will result in a marked improvement in the performance of your multi-channel system.